 A serious Cyclospora outbreak has the potential to sicken people throughout the United States.
 This is a developing situation, and our investigation continues.
 This page will be updated as events unfold.

 CDC and public health authorities in several states have identified an ongoing outbreak of Cyclospora infections that they have traced to consumption of bagged salad mix purchased at Walmart, ALDI, Hy-Vee, and Jewel-Osco stores in Arkansas, Georgia, Iowa, Illinois, Kansas, Missouri, Minnesota, Nebraska, North Dakota, Pennsylvania, South Dakota, and Wisconsin.
-As of July 9th, at least 641 people have been sickened in at least eleven states:
+As of August 14th, at least 690 people have been sickened in at least 13 states:

 Consumers who have ALDI Little Salad Bar Brand Garden Salad, Hy-Vee Brand Garden Salad, or Jewel-Osco Signature Farms Garden Salad purchased at ALDI, Hy-Vee, and Jewel-Osco stores in Iowa, Illinois, Kansas, Missouri, Minnesota, and Nebraska in their homes should throw it away even if some has been eaten and no one has gotten sick.
 Do not eat salads or other dishes that include ALDI Little Salad Bar Brand Garden Salad, Hy-Vee Brand Garden Salad or Jewel-Osco Signature Farms Garden Salad.
 It is believed that these products are private label versions of bagged salads manufactured and distributed by Fresh Express, Inc.